SiyuLiu0329/uq-hpc-guide2022/index.md

 ## What is HPC?
 High performance computing (HPC) is often referred as **supercomputers** or **clusters**.
-A cluster is a pool of computing resources (e.g. CPUs, GPUs and Disk Drives) that can be allocated on demand for our computational needs.
+A cluster is a pool of computing resources (e.g. CPUs, GPUs and Disk Drives) that can be allocated to execute our computational tasks.

 There are a number of clusters avaiable to UQ reserachers and studnets.
 Cluster users can submit jobs (code) to a cluster for execution on specified hardware.
 The computing resources on a cluster are shared among all cluster users.
 The resources and workload are managed by a central job management system (**slurm**).